 Easy Orange Balsamic Chicken.
 The marinade does double duty in this recipe; it’s also used as the base for the sticky glaze that gets brushed on the roast chicken pieces.

 Originally posted December 17, 2007.

-One of my favorite ways to make roasted chicken pieces and one with a bit of a flavor twist is this Orange Balsamic Chicken.
-I love the sticky glaze and the flavor accents of the added spices.
+One of my favourite ways to make roasted chicken pieces and one with a bit of a flavour twist is this Orange Balsamic Chicken.
+I love the sticky glaze and the flavour accents of the added spices.

 It is pictured here with Carrot Raisin Rice Pilaf plus we served some steamed green beans and roasted carrots for an easy and fuss free weekday family dinner …or even when inviting friends for dinner over the holiday season or any time.

 Looking for more tasty chicken dinner ideas?
 Be sure to check out this newly updated collection of Our Top Ten Chicken Dinners from more than a decade online.
 These have been made literally millions of times and get the best reviews from our followers.

 You’ll find hundreds of other great ideas in our Quick & Easy Dinners Category and even more in our Chicken Recipes Category.

 It’s easy to keep up with the latest home style cooking & baking ideas from Rock Recipes.
 Be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

 Plus you’ll see daily recipe suggestions from decadent desserts to quick delicious weekday meals too.

 You can also sign up for our FREE newsletter to know immediately when we add new recipes.
 You’ll also get weekly suggestions for great family friendly meals and desserts too!